 Welcome to Acacia's dedicated section for mums and dads who are people of colour and/or from Black, Asian and Minority Ethnic (BAME) backgrounds.
 We are here to help you.
 You don't have to go through this on your own.
 If you would like to use our service please complete the secure online self referral form below.
-If you are finding this difficult just give us a ring on 0121 301 5990, email us at firstname.lastname@example.org or use the link here to ask us a question.
+If you are finding this difficult just give us a ring on 0121 301 5990, email us at email@example.com or use the link here to ask us a question.

 On these pages we have tried to pull together some information to help you.
-Please click on any of the links below to find BAME specific video's, information and free downloadable stuff specifically designed for people of colour/BAME.
+Please click on any of the links below to find video's, information and free downloadable stuff specifically designed for people of colour/BAME.

 If you scroll down to the bottom of the page you will find some video's of other mums' stories.
 These mums have experienced postnatal depression and anxiety and have recovered from it.
 You can too, you just need to get some help and start putting one foot in front of the other.
 This is a temporary illness and we're here to help you get better.